Craig T. Nelson: Personal life

-Nelson has three children from his previous marriage to Robin McCarthy.
-His second wife Doria Cook-Nelson is a freelance writer, president of a martial arts association, karate instructor, tai chi teacher and a former film and television actress who had a featured role in the movie musical Mame.
+Nelson has three children from his first marriage to Robin McCarthy, though they later divorced.
+His second wife Doria Cook-Nelson is a freelance writer, president of a martial arts association, karate instructor, tai chi teacher, and a former film and television actress who had a featured role in the movie musical Mame.

 Nelson is a motorsports fan and an avid racer.
 He first participated in the 1991 Toyota Celebrity Long Beach Grand Prix and finished ninth.
-In 1992, he founded Screaming Eagles Racing with John Christie and entered and drove a Toyota-engined Spice SE90 in the IMSA 1994 WSC, a Lexus-engined Spice SE90 in 1995 and a Ford-engined Riley & Scott MkIII in the 1996 and 1997 championships.
+In 1992, he founded Screaming Eagles Racing with John Christie and entered and drove a Toyota-engined Spice SE90 in the IMSA 1994 WSC, a Lexus-engined Spice SE90 in 1995 and a Ford-engined Riley & Scott Mk III in the 1996 and 1997 championships.

+During the 2008 United States presidential election, he endorsed John McCain.

+In 2009, Nelson appeared on The Glenn Beck Program to announce that he was considering no longer paying income tax.
+In the same year, he appeared on Hannity to criticize government expansion.

+Early in his career, Nelson struggled with alcohol and substance addiction.

+Nelson is also a lifelong Green Bay Packers fan.
+On January 5, 2025 he sang the National Anthem at Lambeau Field.
+He would later tell reporters "Me and the Packers go way back."